 4. Numbers, numbers, numbers

 The mosque was completed in 2001 and took six years to build.
-It covers a massive area of 416,000 square meters, and can hold up to 20,000 worshippers.
-The building itself is made up of 300,000 tonnes of sandstone.
+It covers a massive area of 416,000 square meters, and can hold up to 20,000 worshipers.
+The building itself is made up of 300,000 tons of sandstone.
 In other words, go big or go home in Muscat.

 Men and women must dress conservatively in long trousers and covered shoulders.
 Women must also cover their hair.